 The red windbreaker, plain white t-shirt, and blue jeans sported by James Dean in Rebel Without a Cause has skyrocketed to become one of the most iconic outfits in movie history, right up there with Bogart’s trench coat, Indiana Jones’ leather flight jacket, and 007 in a sharp tuxedo.

-For his night out, Jim Stark dons a bright red cotton windbreaker, appropriately intense for Dean’s performance.
+For his night out, Jim Stark dons a bright red nylon windbreaker, appropriately intense for Dean’s performance.
 It zips up the front with a brass YKK zipper, although Dean tends to keep his only partially zipped down at the waist.
 The jacket gathers at the waist like a blouson with an elastic hem that provides an athletic figure when closed.
 The windbreaker has two open slanted hand pockets – one on each side.

 The cuffs close through a single buttonhole on one of two buttons; Dean wears his with the outer button fastened for a looser fit over the wrists.

 Many stories circulate about the origins of this iconic jacket.
 Nicholas Ray claimed that he took it from a Red Cross worker, although most now believe that it is a McGregor Anti Freeze jacket with some customizations by costume designer Moss Mabry.
-The original McGregor Anti Freeze was designed in 1949, and the McGregor site even acknowledges that this was the windbreaker seen in the film, saying “a certain Mr. James Dean was wearing this coat in a ‘rebellious’ movie that would make history.
+The original McGregor Anti Freeze was designed in the late 1940s, and the McGregor site even acknowledges that this was the windbreaker seen in the film, saying “a certain Mr. James Dean was wearing this coat in a ‘rebellious’ movie that would make history.
 We can’t be absolutely sure that this was due to the coat, but what is certain is that it has stood the test of time.”